-Undertake a comprehensive vertebrate animal survey of the project area at a sampling intensity that supports the scale of vegetation mapping (i.e. 1:10 000 or better).
 Surveys of terrestrial wildlife will be conducted in a manner that is sensitive to effects of seasonality and the different activity patterns and habitat use by species under different seasonal conditions.

-Describe the terrestrial and riparian animals occurring in the areas affected by the project, noting the broad distribution patterns in relation to vegetation, topography and substrate.
-The description of the animals present or likely to be present in the area will address:
+Describe the terrestrial and riparian animals occurring in the project area, noting the broad distribution patterns in relation to vegetation, topography and substrate.
+The description of the animals present or likely to be present in the project area will address:

-- · a list of animal species, their diversity and abundance - the existence of any extinct in the wild, endangered, vulnerable near threatened or otherwise noteworthy species or communities, i.e. species of special cultural significance and any species listed by the DERM 'Back on Track' species prioritisation methodology in the study area, including discussion of range, habitat, breeding, recruitment, feeding and movement requirements, and current level of protection (such as any requirements of protected area management plans) - any species that are poorly known but suspected of being extinct in the wild, endangered, vulnerable and/or near threatened species - · habitat requirements and their sensitivity to changes - movement corridors and barriers to movement - the use of the area by migratory birds, nomadic birds, bats, and arboreal and ground-dwelling animals and colonial breeding species - · feral, pest or exotic animals.
+- a list of animal species, their diversity and abundance - the existence of any threatened, near threatened or otherwise noteworthy species or communities in the study area, i.e. species of special cultural significance and any species listed by the DERM 'Back on Track' species prioritisation methodology in the study area, including discussion of range, habitat, breeding, recruitment, feeding and movement requirements, and current level of protection (such as any requirements of protected area management plans) - any species that are poorly known but suspected of being extinct in the wild, endangered, vulnerable and/or near threatened species - habitat requirements and their sensitivity to changes - movement corridors and barriers to movement - the use of the area by migratory birds, nomadic birds, bats, and arboreal and ground-dwelling animals and colonial breeding species - feral, pest or exotic animals.

-In addition to the species found in the field survey, provide an indicative list of all other known or likely species within a 100 km area around the project site and the local bioregion, highlighting any extinct in the wild, endangered, vulnerable and/or near threatened species.
+In addition to the species found in the field survey, provide an indicative list of all other known or likely species within a 100 km area around the project site and the local bioregion, highlighting any extinct in the wild, endangered, vulnerable and/or threatened or near threatened species.
 Correlate the occurrence of animals of conservation significance to mapped vegetation units or habitats to facilitate the development of measures for their protection.
 Indicate how well any affected communities are represented and protected elsewhere in the province where the site of the project occurs.

-Describe the aquatic plants and animals occurring in the areas affected by the project, noting the patterns and distribution in the waterways and any associated wetlands.
+Describe the aquatic plants and animals occurring in the project area noting the patterns and distribution in the waterways and any associated wetlands, lakes.
 The description of the plants and animals present or likely to be present in the area will at least include:

-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area,
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area and/or those in any associated freshwater environment including perennial, intermittent and ephemeral waters - aguatic plants - aquatic and benthic substrate - habitat downstream of the project, or potentially impacted due to currents in associated freshwater environments.

-- aquatic plants

-- habitat downstream of the project.